 The number of ten-minute forecast positions shown will depend on the current behaviour of the thunderstorms.
 Usually six arcs will be shown, giving forecast positions for the front edge of the thunderstorm out to 60 minutes from the valid time.

-The orange cross-hatched "Immediate Threat" area shows the part of the Darwin and rural area which is forecast to be at risk from severe thunderstorms within the next 60 minutes.
+The orange cross-hatched "Immediate Threat" area shows the part of the Darwin city and Outer Darwinarea which is forecast to be at risk from severe thunderstorms within the next 60 minutes.
 This area will often be larger than the area under the forecast tracks of the severe thunderstorms shown on the graphic.
 This is because forecasters need to consider the possibility that thunderstorms might deviate from the forecast tracks, and must allow for the development of new severe thunderstorms or the intensification of thunderstorms not yet meeting severe thunderstorm criteria.

 The issue time is the local time at which the Warning was transmitted by the Bureau of Meteorology.
 The valid time is the time of validity of the initial severe thunderstorm locations shown by red ellipses on the chart.